 COULDA, SHOULDA, WOULDA

-Trials are much more an art than a science.
+Trials are much more of an art than a science.
 Trial attorneys walk a fine line between not putting enough evidence on to support their case and dumping so much data into the record that the factfinder cannot dig its way out of the pit of minutiae to reach the right conclusion.
-We once had an old law professor who cautioned us not to tell him more about the elephant than he ever wanted to know.
+I once had an old law professor who cautioned us not to tell him more about the elephant than he ever wanted to know.
 It’s sort of like that.